paundraP/paundraP/README.md

 <h1 align="center">Hi 👋, I'm Paundra Pujo Darmawan</h1>
 <h3 align="center">I'm a Information Technology student on a journey of learning various aspects of digital technology.
-Currently exploring the realms of back-end development, cybersecurity, and ios development, but sometimes I play competitive programming at codeforces.
+Currently exploring the realms of back-end development, and ios development, but sometimes I play competitive programming at codeforces and capture the flag.
 Open to collaborations and eager to contribute to innovative projects.
 Let's connect and explore the world of tech together!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=paundrap&label=Profile%20views&color=e32400&style=plastic" alt="paundrap" /> </p>